cucumber-attic/website/apps/dynamic/views/_posts/unconference-the-rocket-fuel-in-your-agile-transformation.md

 Work with the space
 --------------------

-Another magic ingredient in open-spaces is the spaces themselves.
+Another magic ingredient in unconferences is the spaces themselves.
 The diverse character of the individual spaces can attract and encourage different kinds of interaction, so make the most of the different strengths and weaknesses of each one.
 Some will have a screen and be great for presentations or coding